library(tidyverse)1 Introduction

 # ℹ abbreviated name: ¹`Braun-Blanquet Scale (New) Code`

-Or you can change all difficult patterns at once, using RegEx Regular expressions.
+Alternatively, you can change all complex patterns at once, using RegEx regular expressions.
 Import the example once again.

 data <- read_csv("data/messy_data/Example0.csv")